 Because of the danger to the head and prevalence of head injuries during accidents, many states have helmet laws in place to help ensure the safety of riders.
 Currently, 19 states and Washington, D.C. have universal laws in place that require all motorcycle riders to wear helmets.
 Nineteen states have laws in place requiring helmets for only some riders, generally based on age.
 Three states, Illinois, Iowa and New Hampshire have no helmet laws in place.
 Arizona’s law requires riders 17 and younger to wear helmets.

-Motorcycle Injury?
-Contact Our Lawyers
+Biking Injury?
+Contact Our Tucson Motorcycle Accident Lawyers